ie3-institute/PowerSystemDataModel/CONTRIBUTING.md

 * Are all tests passing?
 Run `gradle test`
 * Is your code properly formatted?
 Run `gradle spotlessApply`
 * Update the javadoc pages.
-Run `gradle genJavadoc`
+Run `gradle javadoc`

+`gradle finalizePR` summarizes all of these steps .

 ## For any doubts
 ... please contact